clara-parabricks-workflows/unap-nextflow/README.md

 For more information on the NVIDIA Parabricks portion of this workflow, you can go to our [webpage](https://www.nvidia.com/en-gb/clara/genomics/), our latest [docs page](https://docs.nvidia.com/clara/parabricks/latest/index.html), or read the latest [developer blogs on Parabricks](https://developer.nvidia.com/blog/search-posts/?q=parabricks).

-As input you will need an ONT Pod5 data file.
+As input you will need an ONT Pod5, ONT R10.4 data file.
 You will be able to output
 * The Bam file with index after the base calling and sorting.
 * The variants as a VCF file by Parabricks Deepvariant